Blinken recalibrates US focus in Africa – DW – 01/26/2024

 "Angola's economy is at least going to undergo some restructuring, and having a strong partner like the US can certainly help," Naidu explained.

-"The US is recalibrating its role in the region as a nexus of security and economic interests, since so much of the African economy is built around the Transatlantic trading space," she added.
+"The US is recalibrating its role in the region as a nexus of security and economic interests, since so much of the African economy is built around the trans-Atlantic trading space," said Naidu.

 From the Congo River to the Red Sea

 Blinken's fourth trip to Africa is also being watched by other key players throughout Africa and beyond.
-Recent events in the Middle East,which have kept the Secretary of State busy, seem to echo back to various parts of the African continent.
+Recent events in the Middle East, which have kept the secretary of state busy, seem to have echoed back to various parts of the African continent.

-"The US is being reminded of how critical that transatlantic trading corridor (with Africa) really is, with all that has been unfolding in the Red Sea in recent weeks with the Houthis," Naidu highlighted, referring to the recent rise in attacks on ships in that region by Yemen's Houthi rebels.
+"The US is being reminded of how critical that trans-Atlantic trading corridor [with Africa] really is, with all that has been unfolding in the Red Sea in recent weeks with the Houthis," said Naidu, referring to the recent rise in attacks on ships in that region by Yemen's Houthi rebels.

 But can the US succeed in bringing any amount of stability to Africa by simply sending its top diplomat to African capitals — especially at a time when many Africans are hesitant to warm up to the US due to its support of Israel?

-"Blinken… knows that the US has lost its 'shine' as an underwriter of stability in the global context, so it needs to redefine its relationships in the region," says Naidu.
+"Blinken… knows that the US has lost its 'shine' as an underwriter of stability in the global context, so it needs to redefine its relationships in the region," said Naidu.

 "The US is no longer accepted as the policeman of the world, so it's trying to be the firefighter of the world wherever there's conflict.
 But also, the US knows that it can't be firefighting in every region."